Mjuday/Mjuday/README.md

 ### Hi, Welcome to my Github Page!

-I am a Student studing to become a data scientist, Check out some of the repos I have to get a look into what I am working on!
+I am a Student studying to become a data scientist, Check out some of the repos I have to get a look into what I am working on!

 "The things that make me different are the things that make me, me."
 -Piglet